webability-go/xcore/README.md

 V0.0.2 - 2018-??-??
 -----------------------
-- Creation of XLanguage with all set of functions
+- Creation of XLanguage with all set of functions.
 - Creation of XTemplate with all set of functions, compiler and injector, support for errors

 V0.0.1 - 2018-11-14